 - It was deeply unpopular and understandably viewed as “a tax on air and light”;

 - A “window” was not defined in the legislation.
 This lead to all manner of gaps and holes in an external wall being assessed, irrespective of the fact that they might have been for ventilation (or other essential purposes);

 - For urban dwellers who typically lived in shared tenements, the charge would fall on landlords.
 They duly closed up as many sources of light for their properties as they could get possibly get away with.

 The health of the population was significantly affected by the inevitable tax planning manoeuvres of the day.
 Even by the mid 18th century the medical profession were clear that living without adequate light and ventilation was causing increased typhus, smallpox and cholera.
 The tax, and property owners’ attempts to avoid it, had become a primary cause of death for many of the country’s poor.

 Nevertheless the Window Tax lasted until 1851.
 Other tax innovations of the 18th century included the Brick Tax (bricks duly got bigger until legislation was introduced to dictate the size!), the Glass Tax, and even the Wallpaper Tax.
 None of these have survived and none feature in our current Political Parties’ manifestos.
 We probably should be thankful.

 If you would like to know more about the Window Tax or any of the other taxes enacted and repealed in bygone days, we suggest you have a look at Wikipedia.
-Neither your relationship principal here, or Tax Partner, Chris Barrington, is likely to be able to help you significantly.
+Your relationship principal here is likely to be able to help you significantly.